owenps/RecipEasy/README.md

 # RecipEasy
-This iOS app allows you to scan your receipt and find recipes using those ingredients.
+An iOS app that uses Spoonacular's Recipe API to fetched recipe's based on a camera photoed list of ingredients.

+## Technologies:
+Text Recognition: Apple's MLVision and MLKit
+API: Spoonacular